SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Yes, and I actually already got that from your trash.
 Thanks for telling me, though."

 "Oh, we might have more for you.
-Let me go ask the cakes!"
+Let me go ask the Cakes!"
 Pinkie left her post and went into the back for a few minutes before coming back to the counter.
 "Yes, we do have more for you.
 The Cakes have a cast iron sink if you want it."

 Oxide nodded.
 "Sure, I'd be glad to take it off your hooves."